U.S. Bancorp sets aside another $1.7 billion for expected coronavirus-related defaults

 Its net interest income, however, fell 3.2%, mostly due to lower interest rates even though its loan volume increased.

-U.S. Bank noted that it has loaned $7.3 billion to more than 101,000 customers through the Paycheck Protectiion Program.
-About 87% of those loans were for less than $100,000.
+U.S. Bank noted that it has loaned $7.3 billion to more than 101,000 customers through the Paycheck Protection Program, with the average loan size being $73,000.

+While not yet back up to pre-pandemic levels, executives also noted that they have seen improvements in consumer spending in recent months, a trend they expect to continue in coming months.